Relationship Between Controllability Scoring and Optimal Experimental Design: Relation Between Problem and Optimal Experimental Design

 \subsection{Invariance of VCS and coordinate dependence of AECS}

 It is well known in OED \cite{pukelsheim2006optimal} that D-optimality is invariant under nonsingular reparameterizations, whereas A-optimality generally depends on the chosen coordinates.
-As suggested by Table~\ref{tab:oed_cs_correspondence}, we show that the same phenomenon arises for controllability scoring under state-coordinate changes: VCS is invariant, while AECS is not in general.
+As summarized in Table~\ref{tab:oed_cs_visual_simple}, we show that the same phenomenon arises for controllability scoring under state-coordinate changes: VCS is invariant, while AECS is not in general.

 Consider the state-coordinate change (including rescalings)